OanhT04/Mental-Health-NLP-Classifier-Using-Logistic-Regression-Python/README.md

 - helps model learn from  signal words "upset" or "anxious" instead of frequent words in text such as "them", "apple", etc; drawing clearer decision boundaries between categories
 - Con: does not focus on semantic; only frequency of words

+Note:
-Emotions are often: implied, indirect, expressed differently by different people; “Im so happy" is similar to "Yay!" and "I feel so blessed"; TD-IDf does not pick up on semantics spaCy groups these together semantically, even with different wording.
+Emotions are often: implied, indirect, expressed differently by different people; “Im so happy" is similar to "Yay!" and "I feel so blessed"; spaCy groups these together semantically, even with different wording.
 - Represents meaning as numbers so text can be compared and analyzed
 - Understands context; less about key words and more about meaning